Cutlery-Drawer/simh/doc/simh_doc.rst

 :code:`ex rx sbuf[3-6]`            Examine SBUF[3] to SBUF[6] in RX
 :code:`ex r4,$`                    Examine R4 and where it points
 :code:`de all 0`                   Set main memory to 0
-:code:`de &77>0 0`                 Set all addresses whose low order bits are non-zero to 0 :code:`ex -m @memdump.txt 0-7777`  Dump memory to file named ``memdump.txt``
+:code:`de &77>0 0`                 Set all addresses whose low-order bits are non-zero to 0
+:code:`ex -m @memdump.txt 0-7777`  Dump memory to file named ``memdump.txt``
 =================================  ===========================================================